-Kimberly Chi is of counsel in the Los Angeles office of Munger, Tolles & Olson.
+Kimberly Chi is of counsel based in the Los Angeles office of Munger, Tolles & Olson.
 Her practice is focused on public and private financing and investment transactions.
 This includes advising borrowers and lenders on establishing credit facilities and issuers and investors with respect to a variety of debt and equity instruments.
 Ms. Chi also assists clients in the formation of joint ventures and private equity funds.

 - Berkshire Hathaway in a variety of transactions, including: